laurenlgoss/fitness-server/README.md

 npm start
 ```

 This will start the server.

+## Usage

 If started through your local machine, the server will run on `http://localhost:3001/`.

 If accessing through Heroku, the server can be found at `https://tommys-fitness.herokuapp.com/`.

 ### Routes

 * `/api/fitness/`
-    * `GET` fitness data
+    * `GET` fitness data.
-    * `POST` fitness data
+    * `POST` fitness data.

 ## Questions